Annapurna Base Camp short Trek 11 Days

 • Max.
 Altitude827m/2,713ft

-You will have enough time to relax in Pokhara as we take an afternoon flight to Kathmandu.
+Today, you will take an afternoon flight, allowing you some time to do last minutes shopping or relax in Pokhara as you take an afternoon flight to Kathmandu.
 In Kathmandu, you will be escorted to the hotel.
 You will have leisure time for shopping or exploring any landmarks that have been missed during your first day in Kathmandu.
 The Adventure Club Trek will host a farewell dinner to celebrate the successful completion of our journey in the evening.

 • AccommodationHotel